soonick/soonick.github.io/_posts/2019-02-27-assembly-variables-instructions-and-addressing-modes.md

             db "you know what is the fastest way to learn?", 0
 ```

-The variable name only needs to be specified once, but the `define` directive needs to be repeated.
+The variable name only needs to be specified once, but the `define-directive` needs to be repeated.

 ## Printing a string